 What to Do When the Fish Aren't Biting

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If the market isn't buying what you're selling, maybe it's time to take your lemons and turn them into lemonade.
+Opinions expressed by Entrepreneur contributors are their own.If the market isn't buying what you're selling, maybe it's time to take your lemons and turn them into lemonade.

 Last week, I sat down with my colleague Joe Fulvio of Third Coast Partners, a management consultant who has spent more than 25 years helping clients enter new markets and capitalize on new business opportunities, and picked his brain on what small businesses can do to reinvent themselves for today's post-bubble economy.